maneeshaxyz/silver/README.md

 ```

 ### Testing your setup
-- Now that you have a working mail server, you can test your configuration using the following links/scripts.
+- Now that you have a working email server, you can test your configuration using the following links/scripts.

   - [mail-tester](https://www.mail-tester.com/)
   - [mxtoolbox](https://mxtoolbox.com/SuperTool.aspx)